Skip to main content

 }

-Tenants provide scoped preferences, custom branding, and hierarchical structures.
-For comprehensive tenant functionality including tenant hierarchies, inheritance, and advanced features, see the Tenants Documentation.
+Tenants give you scoped preferences, custom branding, and hierarchical structures.
+For more on tenant hierarchies, inheritance, and advanced features, see the Tenants documentation.

 Push Notification Setup

 Push notifications require device tokens that link users to their mobile devices.
-Courier provides both manual and automatic token management approaches.
+You can manage tokens automatically through Courier SDKs or manually through the API.

 Device Token Management

-Device tokens are unique identifiers that allow push notification providers (FCM, APNS) to deliver messages to specific devices.
+Device tokens are unique identifiers that push notification providers (FCM, APNS) use to deliver messages to specific devices.
 Courier manages these tokens and associates them with user profiles.
 Token lifecycle:

 • Registration: When a user installs your app